 Atze Boerstra, MD of consulting engineering firm BBA Binnenmilieu and co-author of the Indoor Climate and Productivity in Offices, states that,

 “doubling the outdoor air supply rate alone could reduce illness and the occurrence of the sick building syndrome roughly by 10%”.

 Education about air quality and our indoor spaces also plays a key role: If building occupants and managers understand the causes and impacts of unhealthy environments, they can take action against it.
 Smart tech is also helping a lot here as a growing number of companies start to combine human feedback with accurate monitoring and automated control.

 Protecting Indoor Spaces in the Wake of COVID-19

-The COVID-19 pandemic has underlined the fact that health concerns in a building’s design and setup is a necessity rather than a ‘nice-to-have’.
-Companies everywhere are asking how to make their buildings and offices safer.
+The COVID-19 pandemic has underlined the fact that health concerns in a building’s design and setup are a necessity rather than a ‘nice-to-have'.
+Companies everywhere are now asking how to make their buildings and offices safer.